Raul-Tenorio02/RE_InventorySystem/README.md

         // Removes an item from the item box.

         Leon.listItemBox()
-        // Same as for listInventory() but for the item box
+        // Work as same as listInventory() but for the item box

         Leon.combineItems("item to be combined", "item you're combining with");
         // Calls different methods depending on the items you're combining.